spaceratz/runtipi/apps/open-notebook/metadata/description.md

-# Open WebUI
+# Open Notebook

-Open WebUI is a modern, extensible web interface for Ollama and other LLM runners.
-It provides a beautiful, responsive UI for interacting with local and remote language models, with features like:
+Open Notebook is an open-source implementation of Notebook LM with more flexibility and features.
+It's a privacy-first research and note-taking tool that lets you organize your knowledge, chat with AI using your content as context, and generate professional podcasts.

 ## Key Features

-- **Modern Web Interface**: Clean, responsive design that works on desktop and mobile
-- **Multi-Model Support**: Connect to Ollama, OpenAI-compatible APIs, and other LLM providers
-- **Conversation Management**: Organize and manage your AI conversations with folders and tags
+- **🔒 Privacy-First**: Your data stays under your control - no cloud dependencies
+- **🎯 Multi-Notebook Organization**: Manage multiple research projects seamlessly
+- **📚 Universal Content Support**: PDFs, videos, audio, web pages, Office docs, and more
+- **🤖 Multi-Model AI Support**: 16+ providers including OpenAI, Anthropic, Ollama, Google, LM Studio, and more
+- **🎙️ Professional Podcast Generation**: Advanced multi-speaker podcasts with Episode Profiles
+- **🔍 Intelligent Search**: Full-text and vector search across all your content
+- **💬 Context-Aware Chat**: AI conversations powered by your research materials
+- **📝 AI-Assisted Notes**: Generate insights or write notes manually
-- **RAG (Retrieval-Augmented Generation)**: Built-in support for document uploads and context-aware responses
+- **⚡ Reasoning Model Support**: Full support for thinking models like DeepSeek-R1 and Qwen3
-- **Custom Prompts**: Create and save custom prompt templates
-- **Model Management**: Easy model switching and configuration
-- **Offline Operation**: Works entirely offline when using local models like Ollama
+- **🔧 Content Transformations**: Powerful customizable actions to summarize and extract insights
-- **Extensible**: Plugin system for adding custom functionality
+- **🌐 Comprehensive REST API**: Full programmatic access for custom integrations
-- **Multi-User Support**: User authentication and role-based access control
-- **API Access**: RESTful API for integration with other applications
+- **🔐 Optional Password Protection**: Secure public deployments with authentication
+- **📊 Fine-Grained Context Control**: Choose exactly what to share with AI models
+- **📎 Citations**: Get answers with proper source citations

+## Three-Column Interface

+1. **Sources**: Manage all your research materials
+2. **Notes**: Create manual or AI-generated notes
+3. **Chat**: Converse with AI using your content as context

 ## Use Cases

-- **Local AI Development**: Perfect for developers working with local language models
-- **AI Research**: Experiment with different models and configurations
+- **Research & Analysis**: Organize research materials and get AI-powered insights
-- **Content Creation**: Generate text, code, and creative content
+- **Content Creation**: Generate professional podcasts and written content
+- **Knowledge Management**: Build a personal knowledge base with intelligent search
-- **Document Analysis**: Upload and query documents using RAG capabilities
+- **Document Analysis**: Upload and query various document types using AI
+- **Learning & Education**: Create structured learning materials with AI assistance
-- **Chatbot Development**: Build and test conversational AI applications
+- **Professional Development**: Organize work materials and generate insights

-Open WebUI is designed to be the go-to interface for anyone working with language models, whether you're a developer, researcher, or just someone who wants to explore AI capabilities locally.
+Open Notebook is designed to be the ultimate research and knowledge management tool, combining the power of AI with your personal content to create a truly intelligent workspace.